Written by Denine W.

 Kai

-The main concern with Sunbrella is the PFAS added.
+The main concern with Sunbrella has to do with the added PFAS.
 They do have a line of PFAS-free fabric, but as far as we can tell, the Kai collection is not made from PFAS-free material, unfortunately.
 You should be aware of this when deciding if you really want to buy these products.

 Kai carries several different kinds of pool floaties, including noodles, big floats, water hammocks, pool seats, and even a drink caddy.